refenv/cijoe/docs/source/scripts/index.rst

 .. literalinclude:: ../400_usage_script_all.cmd
    :language: python

-When running, then an **output** directory is populated with a bunch of log files, statefiles, command-output files, and artifacts produced or otherwise collected by the script.
+When running, an **output** directory is populated with log files, statefiles, command-output files, and artifacts produced or otherwise collected by the script.

 Content Overview